 Institute Designed for Educating All Students (IDEAS) Conference

-Georgia Department of Education’s Division for Special Education Services and Supports was proud to offer the IDEAS conference in partnership with Georgia Tools for Life, Georgia CEC and the Georgia Sensory Assistance Project.
+Georgia Department of Education’s Division for Special Education Services and Supports was proud to offer the IDEAS conference in partnership with Georgia Tools for Life and Georgia CEC.
 The IDEAS Conference offered a wide range of session topics and presentations that addressed technical and functional perspectives for all educators who teach students with disabilities.

 Parent Mentor Partnerships Conference

 On you mark.
 Get set.
 Go!

 The importance of families in the academic success of our Georgia students cannot be underestimated; and each and every parent mentor plays a crucial role in engaging, educating, and supporting parents and families in all aspects of their students' education.
 Not only did they kick off another year of the GaPMP, but also celebrated the work and dedication of each and every parent mentor and the support of their districts.